 On December 2, 2016 Krael fought on a Mayweather Promotions card where he fought against Maurice Lee and won by UD.
 He put on a great show and it didn’t go unnoticed by Leonard Ellerbe, CEO of Mayweather Promotions, who spoke with him after the fight to show his support and congratulated him on how great he did.
 Two weeks later he received a call from Leonard inviting him to the Mayweather Promotions stable.
-Since signing, he has had 4 victories, a draw, and suffered his first loss under Mayweather Promotions banner on May 11th.
+Since signing, he has had 6 victories, a draw, and suffered his first loss under Mayweather Promotions banner on May 11th.
 In his return to the ring in 2019, Krael earned his 15th victory by defeating Michael Ohdiambo by 1st round TKO in the main event on January 17th from the MGM Grand Garden Arena in Las Vegas.
 He returned a few months later, on the Leo vs Tabanao undercard on April 5th to face Angel Hernandez, who he defeated by unanimous decision.
 Krael continues to stay focused and determined to climb his way to becoming a top prospect.

 Krael’s keys to success are to remain a humble and to remain a hungry fighter.
 He currently trains at his uncle’s gym, Las Vegas Fight Club with trainer Jayson Gallegos.
 Krael sees boxing as his one and only job, but if he hadn’t taken on the sport he would find a job and do what’s necessary to take care of his family.